nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 - Training and validation
 - Riva deployment

-All stages except for the last "Riva deployment" are carried out in the [NeMo](https://github.com/NVIDIA/NeMo) toolkit.
+Except for Riva deployment, all stages are carried out in the [NeMo toolkit](https://github.com/NVIDIA/NeMo).

 There is an extended [example](https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst) for obtaining an Esperanto ASR model (Conformer-CTC) from scratch in NeMo.
 We recommend use this example for first two stages of The Riva new language workflow.